Institut Rousseau: Other works

 The institute, together with the American economist Pavlina R. Tcherneva, estimate that one million "green" jobs could be created in France and that there is a significant source of jobs that could be based on temporary public utility jobs, based on voluntary work.
 In her book The Job Guarantee, Tcherneva states that "these choices would cost nothing to the community since they would consist of redeploying aid already paid to the unemployed.

+The institute has also engaged in research on monetary and financial issues, notably through work led by Nicolas Dufrêne on crypto-assets.
+In this context, IR contributed to the report « Les crypto-actifs : du mirage à la réalité », which assesses the financial, economic, ecological and political impacts of crypto-assets.
+This work highlights risks associated with the rapid growth and volatility of crypto-asset markets, questions the promises of decentralization and monetary sovereignty, and discusses the need for robust regulation to mitigate systemic, environmental and investor protection concerns.
+IR has published several works criticizing the unregulated emergence of crypto-assets and advocating for policy responses at the European level.

 Commentary

-Lenny Benbara (Head of Publications at the Rousseau Institute) commented in the French magazine Marianne on the think tank's mission by saying"Republicanism is a response to the other great threat hanging over us: the spectre of division, fragmentation and isolation of individuals in a society where all instances of solidarity are being dismantled.
+Lenny Benbara (Former head of publications at the Rousseau Institute) commented in the French magazine Marianne on the think tank's mission by saying"Republicanism is a response to the other great threat hanging over us: the spectre of division, fragmentation and isolation of individuals in a society where all instances of solidarity are being dismantled.
 Republicanism is therefore neither a slogan nor an ideological posture, but a solution to prevent France from breaking up into antagonistic archipelagos.
 If the law of the strongest were to apply in the future, society would risk being more violent than it has ever been due to climate change."